bengordonfraser/cloudtools/README.md

 Copy GCP service account credentials, named `svc_account.json` into the directory you're running this container from.
 The GCP service account authorization happens at runtime in the `docker_entrypoint.sh` script.

-Put the AWS auth script into the directory you're running this container from, named `<your-script-name>.sh`, and execute it with:
+Put your AWS auth script into the directory you're running this container from, named `<your-script-name>.sh`, and execute it with:

 ```